 With this, I include this in my random picks of reasonable rewards.
 When a student happens to choose the corresponding number with this reward, he/she will be my little assistant for the day.

 I will give the chosen student to perform some interesting tasks.
-Like, before the class starts, the assigned student is to check the attendance and monitors absences and latecomers.
+Like, before the class starts, the assigned student is to check the attendance and monitor absences and latecomers.

 Be a Little Teacher.
 When my young learners are assigned tasks they are excited about it.
 I can feel their eagerness when they approach me and tell me what else would I want them to do.